macmacal/dotfiles/docs/ubuntu_install_notes.md

 ## Install programs
-DO NOT INSTALL 3rd PARTY DRIVERS DURING THE OS INSTALATION!
+DO NOT INSTALL 3rd PARTY DRIVERS DURING THE OS INSTALLATION!

 ### From repos